aadi9i/web_app_NeuroGpt/README.md

-# EEG-to-Text Real-Time Web App for Communication Assistance
+# EEG-to-Text Decoding using LLMs and Real-Time Web App for Communication Assistance

-This project leverages EEG (electroencephalography) technology and powerful language models to decode brain signals into text in real time.
+Our project leverages EEG (electroencephalography) technology and powerful large language models to decode brain signals into  text as well implement it in real time.
 Our goal is to provide a communication tool for individuals with severe communication impairments.

 ## Getting Started